d2omg/maildwnldr/README.md

 3. Install the required dependencies by running the following command:

    ```
-   pip install tk imapclient
+   pip install -r requirements.txt
    ```

 ### Usage

-1. Run the program by executing the `email_downloader.py` script.
+1. Run the program by executing the `main.py` script.
 2. The main window will appear, prompting you to enter the mail server address, username, and password.
 3. Click on the "Connect" button to establish a connection to the mail server.
 4. If the connection is successful, a new window will open to display a list of available folders on the server.